xtralifecloud/cloudbuilder/README.md

 # CloudBuilder
-Native C++ SDK for Clan of the Cloud
+Native C++ SDK for XtraLife (former Clan of the Cloud)

 ## Downloading and installing

-Download the desired version (either in .7z form, requiring 7-zip to decompress, or in .zip form) from the [releases page](https://github.com/clanofthecloud/cloudbuilder/releases) below.
+Download the desired version (either in .7z form, requiring 7-zip to decompress, or in .zip form) from the [releases page](https://github.com/xtralifecloud/cloudbuilder/releases) below.

-Then, start with [the documentation](http://xtralifecloud.github.io/cloudbuilder/) in order to start integrating the SDK in your own application.
+Then, start with [the documentation](xtralifecloud.github.io/cloudbuilder/Docs/DoxygenGenerated/html/index.html) in order to start integrating the SDK in your own application.

-This SDK works with Clan of the Cloud.
-For more information and configuring your application, visit http://www.clanofthecloud.com/.
-Note that we also provide a [Unity SDK](https://github.com/clanofthecloud/unity-sdk), which is much easier to get started with.
+This SDK works with XtraLife.
+For more information and configuring your application, visit https://xtralife.cloud/.
+Note that we also provide a [Unity SDK](https://github.com/xtralifecloud/unity-sdk), which is much easier to get started with.

 ## Compiling